valandro/gitlab-ci/README.md

 #### SSH Access

 Add your public ssh key to `Digital Ocean`.
+You need to create a ssh from the machine that you want to access remotely your droplet.

 ![SSH](img/ssh-key.png)